imahjoub/OpenSSL_withVisualStudio/README.md

 ### Required tools
   - Visual Studio
   - Install and Make Perl available via the PATH settings
+  - Update the path to VS Command Prompt in Build_OpenSSL_Lib.bat

-### Build the Librarie OpenSSL_lib
+### Build the library OpenSSL_Lib
-First you need to build the following two targets, in order to generate the libs and headers
+Build the following targets, in order to generate openssl libs and headers
   - OpenSSL_Lib_Debug
   - OpenSSL_Lib_Release

-### How to use OpenSSL_Test
+### Use openssl code in visual studio
-After generating the libs/headers you can now use the sha256 example in OpenSSL_Test project.
+After generating the libs/headers you can use OpenSSL_Test as a template to get access to the openssl API functions/code OpenSSL_Test project provids an sha256 example